 Anyone who has worked in the industry knows how sales fluctuate, so it could be worth looking into lenders that offer revenue-based loans for auto dealerships.

-Like any process, the first step in acquiring a business loan is research.
+As with any process, the first step in acquiring auto-repair shop or car-dealer business loans is research.
 Find out exactly how much you need, why you need it and when.
 Then, apply that to your situation and one of the potential options listed above.

 - Do I need money now?